 cd ~/VRS mono VirtualRadar.exe -nogui

-If all goes well, no errors should occur and your should be able to access the Virtual Radar Server through the external IP address that is printed to the screen.
-Aircraft in your receiver’s range should be visible with the default settings.
+If all goes well, no errors should occur and you should be able to access the Virtual Radar Server through the external IP address that is printed to the screen (or simply through your local network).
+Aircraft in your receiver’s range should be visible with default settings.

 Step 13 – Access the Virtual Radar Server Web Admin panel